 The board is funded by its partners (London Councils, NHS England, London Clinical Commissioning Groups, Public Health England and the Greater London Authority).

 A small secretariat is located in the GLA.
 For more information contact [email protected], 020 7983 4120.

-More information about the London Health Board can be found on the GLA website.
+The London Health Board meetings can be viewed by webcam via the GLA website.